madebydawid/madebydawid.github.io/_posts/2024-10-25-azure-monitoring-project.md

 <br>
 <br>

->#### This and other projects can be found at my [GitHub](https://github.com/madebydawid).
----

 # Why Azure Monitoring?

-Recently, a proposal came up at my current job to create a Dashboard for our Azure resources to provide a holistic view of what’s running in the cloud and the status of different resources.
+A proposal came up recently at my current job to create a Dashboard for our Azure resources to provide a holistic view of what’s running in the cloud and the status of different resources.
 Although it won’t be my project, I couldn’t help but feel curious.
-So, I decided to create a mini-version of that dashboard in my spare time to gain experience and simply becouse I enjoy learning new technologies 😊.
+So, I decided to create a mini-version of that dashboard in my spare time to gain experience and simply because I enjoy learning new technologies 😊.

 # Azure Monitoring Projects